tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 *   It isn't necessary to have a base Tesseract of the same language as the neural net Tesseract.

-The process of [Creating the training data](#creating-training-data) is documented below, followed by a [Tutorial guide to lstmtraining](#tutorial-guide-to-lstmtraining) which gives an introduction to the main training process, with command-lines that have been tested for real.
-On Linux at least, you should be able to just copy-paste the command lines into your terminal.
-To make the `tesstrain.sh` script work, it will be necessary to either set `PATH` to include your local `training` and `api` directories, or use `make install`.

 # Understanding the Various Files Used During Training

 As with base Tesseract, the completed LSTM model and everything else it needs is collected in the `traineddata` file.
-Unlike base Tesseract, a starter `traineddata` file is given during training, and has to be setup in advance.
+Unlike base Tesseract, a `starter traineddata` file is given during training, and has to be setup in advance.
 It can contain:

 *   Config file providing control parameters.